 Important I am not affiliated with Dell and this is my personal experience with overheating issues on the Dell G7 17″.
 I am not paid by Dell and bought the Dell G7 17″ outright myself.
-If you find this helpful and want to say thanks, please buy me a coffee.
+If you find this helpful and want to say thanks, please buy me a coffee or consider buying my non-tech book on Amazon.
 It keeps this page ad-free.
 Thank you!

 In our home, we have a 17″ Dell Gaming Laptop.
 It’s one of Dell’s G series gaming laptops, the step before you go to Alienware.
 It has great specs for the price but is prone to overheating.